Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Theory

+In order to turn the values into sensible absolute radiative rates, one has to sum up all the PL intensities and compare the result with the known total decay rate of the excited state of trivalent rare earth, $\Gm_R=891$ s$^{-1}$ for Eu$^{3+}$~\cite{Lima2016}.
+This way, a normalization factor can be established to translate the PL intensities into the absolute radiative rates.
 In order to get position-dependent absolute values of $\Gm_{{\rm rad};j}$ in the presence of a spherical particle, each initial free space value of $\Gm_{{\rm rad};j}$ in Table~\ref{tab:PL} is multiplied with its corresponding enhancement factor at the corresponding transition wavelength.
-Those values are then substituted into eq~\ref{brdf}, thereby obtaining position-dependent branching ratios.
+Those values are then substituted into Eq.~(\ref{brdf}), thereby obtaining position-dependent branching ratios.